 Dr Chrischona Schmidt

-Chrischona is the Art Centre Manager.
+Chrischona is the Art Centre Manager and has been with Ikuntji Artists since 2014.
 Prior to coming to Ikuntji Artists she completed her PhD research at the Research School of Humanities and the Arts, Australian National University focusing on the history of the Utopia art movement.
 Chrischona has worked for the Australian Institute of Aboriginal and Torres Strait Islander Studies, the National Museum of Australia, the Strehlow Research Centre and auction houses and galleries across Australia and overseas.
 Chrischona speaks fluently German and French, which greatly helps with overseas galleries and visitors.